 What clearly improved is the support for Wi-Fi 5 clients.
 My 3x3 clients got faster than the previous time when I placed some 40 feet (12m) away.

 It's worth noting that, at the close range, my 4x4 Wi-Fi 5 client could connect (to the 5GHz-2 band) at 1.74Gbps and yielded faster throughput than that of the 2x2 Wi-Fi client shown above.

 The RT-AX92U's 2.4GHz band delivered the same performance as that of most routers.
 There was nothing of note here.

-Sightly faster than a Wi-Fi 5 mesh counterparts
+Faster than most Wi-Fi 5 mesh counterparts